Marine Anchor

 4. Versatility: Stockless anchors are versatile and suitable for a wide range of vessel sizes and types.

-5. Reduced Risk of Damage: The absence of folding arms or flukes in a stockless anchor reduces the risk of damage to the ship anchor itself, as well as to the vessel’s hull or other equipment during deployment and retrieval.
+5. Reduced Risk of Damage: The absence of folding arms or flukes in a stockless anchor reduces the risk of damage to the ship anchors itself, as well as to the vessel’s hull or other equipment during deployment and retrieval.

 6. Quick Setting: Stockless mooring anchors generally have a quick-setting capability.